alexthecat123/Lisa-PCBs/README.md

 - 10/13/22 - Initial release of the 2/5 I/O board.
 - 3/2/23 - Updated the readme to provide alternatives to stealing the COP, floppy controller PROM, and video output jack from your old boards.
 - 8/2/23 - It turns out that I was dumb and I somehow reversed the two RAM slot footprints on the motherboard.
 So the slot labeled MEM 1 was actually addressed by the CPU board as if it was MEM 2 and vice versa.
 This didn't affect normal functionality, but it did cause the Lisa to report the wrong board being bad in the event of a memory error.
 Thanks to DosFox for finally discovering this issue and letting me know so that I could fix it!
+- 1/5/25 - Added STL files for a 3D-printed 2/5 motherboard holder.
+Thanks to Andrew Diller for designing it and submitting a pull request!